Do you have a question about red light therapy (RLT), photobiomodulation (PBM) or low-level laser therapy (LLLT)? (They are all the same thing.)

-[Update] - So I actually found a really neat resource that explains the penetration rate of red and NIR light through water.
+[Update]—So I found a really neat resource that explains the penetration rate of red and NIR light through water.
 This is over at HeelSpurs.com.

-The graph below was pulled form that article, and it shows light over 900nm starts to get blocked in increasing amounts by the water:
+The graph below was pulled from that article, and it shows light over 900nm starts to get blocked in increasing amounts by the water.

-The team over at RedLightMan.com put together a great piece of information to help you get the most out of your red light device:
+The team over at RedLightMan.com put together this great piece of information to help you get the most out of your red light device:

 How to enhance light therapy’s effects